Christina5P/rent-a-house/README.md

 - Google map - link to my map
 - Google Fonts - Find the font to use
 - https://www.color-hex.com - tT find colours
--https://www.youtube.com/watch?v=uu0lOX6Ot3s - more tips to create image gallery -https://pixlr.com/se/express/ - to change picture to webformat
+-https://www.youtube.com/watch?v=uu0lOX6Ot3s - more tips to create image gallery and lesson of create an own 404 error page -https://pixlr.com/se/express/ - to change picture to webformat
 - Pictures- It is private pictures uploaded
 - Header background is from https://pixabay.com/
 - Inspiration of codes are taken from "love Running" project (CI tutoring)
-- https://fontawesome.com/ - icons to the social media in the footer
+- https://fontawesome.com/ - icons to the social media in the footer and icon in head
 - Tutor assistance -teach how to point link to right map in workspace
+- Mentor assistance - tip to the project for nicer look (as without to much space on the page, icon and links)

 ## Acknowledgments
 I will say thank you to a few people, who helped me proceed my P1 :
 - My mentor Gareth
-- My student fellow Josefin YoshidaDahlqvist
+- My student fellow Josefin YoshidaDahlqvist, who has supported me through the project
 - My studentfellows on slack with quick respons of all my questions
 - Kristyna, who has a good pep attitude and helpful in a cleary way
+- My studentfellow Jan, who gave me feedback

 ## Mentions
-Under the project I get the understanding how yo use commit messages and explain better than is dine in the project.
+Under the project I get the understanding how yo use commit messages and explain better than i have done in the project.
 I getting more structur instead of commit for safetys sake and maybe it doesn´t have any valuable information.